Unit testing is a way to verify that a code snippet works correctly. It’s one of the procedures implemented within an agile work methodology.

 - Fix any bugs that may have been identified during the tests before carrying on.
 Make sure to get this right before carrying on to the next stage of the software development life cycle.

-- Get used to perform tests regularly while programming.
+- Get used to performing tests regularly while programming.
 The more code you write without testing, the more paths you will have to check for possible errors.

 You can’t expect unit testing to reveal all the errors that a piece of software might contain, but it does save you a lot of time by making it easier to pinpoint errors.